DonatoMeoli/ClipsShell/README.md

 This code provides handy CLIPS shell through Python using [PyCLIPS](http://pyclips.sourceforge.net/web/): an extension module for the Python language that embeds full CLIPS functionality in Python applications.
+Since it uses basic Python I/O it can be used from within IDLE: this allows to take advantage of IDLE's editing capabilities.

 ## Prerequisites